ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 5pm, then showers and thunderstorms likely.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 86, with
+High near 86, with temperatures falling to around 83 in the afternoon.
-         temperatures falling to around 83 in the afternoon.
-North northwest wind around 5 mph.
-Chance of precipitation is 60%.<br></div>
+         Northwest wind around 3 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 8pm.
 Partly cloudy.
 Low around 70, with temperatures rising to around 72 overnight.
          North northwest wind 0 to 3 mph.
-Chance of precipitation is
+Chance of precipitation is 50%.<br></div>
-         60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of showers and thunderstorms after 1pm.
-Partly sunny.
+         <h3>Monday</h3>A chance of showers and thunderstorms after 4pm.
+Mostly sunny.
 High near 86, with temperatures falling to around 83 in the
          afternoon.
-North northwest wind 2 to 6 mph.
+North wind 2 to 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm.
-Mostly clear, with a low around 69.
+         <h3>Monday Night</h3>A chance of showers and thunderstorms before 9pm.
+Partly cloudy, with a low around 69.
 North wind 1 to 6 mph.
 Chance of precipitation
          is 30%.<br></div>
    </p>
    <p>